Code-Institute-Submissions/NickBaker11-BlueFoot-Tours/README.md

 * All text was written by me

 Media- All images are photos taken by myself on the Galapagos Islands, with the exceptions of-
-* 'lonesome-george.jpg' taken from Wikipedia
+* 'lonesome-george.jpg' taken from https://en.wikipedia.org/wiki/Lonesome_George
 * 'bluefootlogo-edit.jpg' taken from https://www.kickstarter.com/projects/bebezee/the-blue-footed-booby-enamel-pin
 * 'puerto-ayora-map.jpg'  taken from https://www.pinterest.ie/pin/272749321154640179/